Put out into the deep*5 May 2020

-The new Father General elected on that occasion, Alfonso Nicolas, later put some words around one of those places and challenged Jesuits across the world to go to what he termed the ‘frontier of depth’.
+The new Father General elected on that occasion, Adolfo Nicolas, later put some words around one of those places and challenged Jesuits across the world to go to what he termed the ‘frontier of depth’.

 What did he mean?
 In an address to Jesuit educators in the Philippines in 2009, Father Nico, as he was affectionately known, gave his own take on the much-used Ignatian term Magis by translating it as ‘Depth’.